Are life insurance benefits subject to capital gains tax (CGT)? Find out what you need to know.

 These exemptions do not hold true for payments made through a trauma or total and permanent disability (TPD) insurance policy.
 However, certain payments under this type of policy are still exempt.

-CGT exemptions apply to trauma and TPD insurance if the cause of claim was due to a disability related to occupation or personal events
+CGT exemptions apply if the cause of claim was due to a disability related to occupation or personal events

 Trauma or TPD payments made to a person who was injured or suffered an illness or disease that was directly related to their occupation or personally under the guidelines set forth in section 118-37 ITAA97 are exempt from capital gains tax.
 It should be noted that this exemption is not only for physical injuries, but also covers various diseases and illnesses, as long as the cause of the injury or illness fits under section 118-37 ITAA97.